An Auditors Checklist: Prepare a WHS internal audit for your business

 - Do you have a process in place for communicating WHS issues to staff?

-- Do you have an appointed Health and Safety Representative in each location?
+- Do you have an appointed Health and Safety Representative in each location if required?

 - Are you effectively recording meetings of minutes in regards to WHS issues and are they stored in an easy to find and manageable location?